sddevelopment-be/penguin-pragmatic-patterns/docs/X_Appendix/Glossary/HOME.md

 to have been borrowed into English around 1600 from Latin writings in which it often introduced the opinions held by a particular church or sect.

+### Thread cancellation

+The task of terminating a thread before it has completed.
+This may lead to a graceful or ungraceful shutdown, depending on the specifics of the issued cancellation command.
+see also: asynchronous cancellation, and deferred cancellation.

+### Thread library

+A library which provides the programmer with an API for creating and managing threads.
+(e.g. Java's `future`-library, javascript's `async` and `rxJs`, Python's `theading.py`)

+### Thread pool

+A number of threads created at process startup, and placed in a shared pool.
+When a server receives a request, it awakens a thread from this execution pool.

+### Thread-specific data

+Data of which each thread needs to hold its own copy.

+### Throughput

+The number of processes that are completed per time unit.

 ### Timer

 A tool to help the Operating System keep control over the CPU.
 The timer is set to interrupt the computer after a specified amount of time.
 Commonly used for blocked-process detection, task scheduling, and multi-threading.

+### Turnaround time

+The interval of time from the moment of submission of a process, to the time of its completion.

+## U

+### Unbounded buffer

+A type of buffer uses with shared memory IPC.
+Unbounded buffers have no practical limits on their size.

 ## V